Combinatorial optimization and reasoning with graph neural networks: GNNs for Combinatorial Optimization: The State of the Art

-While all of the above dealt with {improving} the performance of GNNs when reasoning algorithmically, for some combinatorial applications, we require the algorithmic performance to {always} remain perfect---a trait known as \emph{strong generalization} \cite{li2020strong}.
-Strong generalization was demonstrated to be possible.
-That is, \emph{neural execution engines} (NEEs) \cite{Yan2020} are capable of maintaining 100\% accuracy on various combinatorial tasks by leveraging several low-level constructs, learning individual primitive {units of computation}, such as addition, multiplication, or argmax, in isolation.
-Moreover, they employ explicit masking inductive biases and {binary} representations of inputs.
-Here the focus is less on learning the algorithm itself---the dataflow between the computation units is provided in a hard-coded way, allowing for zero-shot transfer of units between related algorithms (such as Dijkstra and Prim).
+While all of the above dealt with {improving} the performance of GNNs when reasoning algorithmically, for some combinatorial applications, we require the algorithmic performance to {always} remain perfect---a trait known as \emph{strong generalization} \citep{li2020strong}.
+Strong generalization is demonstrated to be possible.
+That is, {neural execution engines} (NEEs) \citep{Yan2020} are capable of empirically maintaining 100\% accuracy on various combinatorial tasks by leveraging several low-level constructs, learning individual primitive {units of computation}, such as addition, multiplication, or argmax, in isolation.
+Moreover, they employ {binary} representations of inputs, and conditionally mask the computation; that is, at every step, a prediction is made on which nodes are relevant, and then a GNN is executed only over the relevant nodes.
+Here, the focus is less on learning the algorithm itself---the dataflow between the computation units is provided in a hard-coded way, allowing for zero-shot transfer of units between related algorithms.
+For example, Dijkstra's algorithm \citep{dijkstra1959note} and Prim's algorithm \citep{prim1957shortest} have an identical implementation backbone---the main difference is in the key function used for a priority queue.
+This allows \citet{Yan2020} to directly re-use the components learnt in the context of one algorithm when learning the other.